jeffsim/bluesky/README.md

 See the readme in the Samples folder for instructions on how the WinJS navigation template was converted to bluesky.
 A more robust answer will be part of R1.
 ## What comes when?
 No dates, but here’s a rough staging (everything subject to change):

+"done" in the table does not mean 100% feature parity; it means "complete for typical use cases."

 <table>
   <tr>
 		<td>Release Number</td>